-- The Third National Communication to the UNFCCC (Ministry of Ecology and Natural Resources, 2015) reports an increase in temperatures across Azerbaijan of 1.3°C in 2010, relative to the normal average annual temperatures observed in the period 1961–1990.
+- Azerbaijan’s NC3 reports an increase in temperatures across the country of 1.3ºC, relative to the average annual temperatures observed in the period 1961–1990.

 - Increases in annual average temperatures was more acute in areas of higher altitude (>1,000 meters [m]), where temperatures were 1.9ºC above their 1961–1990 levels.